-The wastewater overflows from the Hutt Valley and Wainuiomata networks to be authorised by the catchment wide consent are:
+The wastewater overflows from the Porirua and Wellington (northern suburbs) networks to be authorised by the catchment wide consents are:

-- 1. Existing wastewater discharges caused by wet weather overflows from the wastewater network to freshwater, coastal water, or to land where the discharge may enter freshwater or coastal water. - 2.
-Existing wastewater discharges caused by wet weather overflows from the wastewater network to the stormwater network and subsequently to freshwater, coastal water, or to land where the discharge may enter freshwater or coastal water.
+- 1. Existing wastewater discharges caused by wet weather overflows from the wastewater network to freshwater or coastal water (including in some cases to wetlands), or to land where the discharge may enter freshwater or coastal water (including in some cases to wetlands). - 2.
+Existing wastewater discharges caused by wet weather overflows from the wastewater network to the stormwater network and subsequently to freshwater or coastal water (including in some cases to wetlands), or to land where the discharge may enter freshwater or coastal water (including in some cases to wetlands).